 The sector has also registered some of the continent's interesting acquisitions.
 Nigerian fintech OneFi acquired MEST alumni Amplify earlier this year.
 In 2018, Kenya’s BitPesa acquired Spanish fintech TransferZero while Egypt’s TPAY acquired DCBEgypt close to 7 years ago.

-Across 5 funding rounds, Bitpesa has raised a total of $15 million in venture funding.
+Across 5 funding rounds, Bitpesa (now AZA Group) has raised a total of $15 million in venture funding.
 The startup has operations across a couple of African countries with Kenya, Uganda, Senegal, Cameroon, DRC, Tanzania and Ghana listed among them.
 Their notable investors include Greycroft, Draper Associates as well as Japan’s Sompo Holdings.

 Founded by Ekechi Nwokah and Kunle Olukotun in 2014, aiming to offer digital credit for emerging markets.
 Headquartered in San Francisco, it offers banking, mobile operations, retailers and payment processors solutions.
 Western Technology Investment, XSeed Capital, The Rise Fund and First Ally Capital are some of the Mines’ notable investors.
 To date, it has raised venture funding to the tune of $17 million across 4 funding rounds.